 Juvenile scoliosis is perhaps the very worst type of this common idiopathic spinal curvature condition.
 The juvenile variety of side-to-side curvature occurs between the ages of 3 and 10 and has the highest incidence of severe symptomology among all forms of scoliosis.
+Juvenile scoliotic formation often require aggressive brace therapy and some cases even warrant early or eventual spinal surgery to stabilize and correct severe curvature abnormalities.

 This commentary profiles the particular version of atypical spinal curvature that usually begins during early childhood.

 Since juvenile spinal curvature occurs so young, the chances are that it might reach a very severe stage, since the spine still has many years of growth left.
+The earlier onset occurs, the worse the condition has the potential to become for the young patient.

 Scoliosis is a condition which stabilizes as the spine matures, so the earlier the disorder develops, the greater the chances for it to enact significant changes in the spinal anatomy and produce potentially serious health consequences.